-The aim of punishment was to create a mix of fear, terror and shame towards the wrongdoers as an act of deterrence to prevent them from re-offending and future acts of criminality.
+The aim of punishment was to create a concoction of fear, terror and shame towards the wrongdoers as an act of deterrence to prevent them from re-offending and future acts of criminality.
 The range of punishments available at the time were imprisonment and corporal punishment to the judges and magistrates for minor offences, such as theft and vagrancy to the most severe offences against another human being such as murder and rape which was sentenced by the Old Bailey (Emsley 2005:254).
 Hanging was the main method of capital punishment until it was abolished in the UK in 1967 and the lethal injection and the electric chair was introduced in the United States some centuries , which continues to be methods in some US states at present.

 Marxist writers like Karl Marx and Friedrich Engels could argue that punishments serves the interests of the ruling class and out of free will, decide on what person or group should be punished and what sentence they should have.
 However, they could explain that the ruling class abuse the means of punishment for their own selfish interest.
 In contrast to Marxism, Weberian thinkers like Max Weber views punishment as a symbolism of ‘karma’ or “an eye for an eye”.
 Functionalist thinkers like Durkheim who argues that punishment creates a form of mechanical solidarity where one punishment suits all types of crimes whereas, under the umbrella of organic solidarity, punishment varies.
 He could also explain that punishment was to aim controversy by arousing the emotions and opinions of the public gallery.

-Michel Foucault (1977 cited in McGowen 1987:652) sees that capital punishment involves the use of the physical body as a ritual that would symbolizes pain, fear and stigmatize and deter individuals from engaging in criminal activities.
-Clifford Geertz (1980 cited in McGowen 1987:653) believes that punishment and treatment to the body represents an implanted image of pain and guilt which converts into a message sent to society as a tool of deterrence that makes people aware of the consequences if they decide to carry out any crime, teaching them to think before they act.
+Michel Foucault (1977 cited in McGowen 1987:652) sees that capital punishment involves the use of the physical body as a ritual that would symbolizes pain, fear and to stigmatize and deter individuals from engaging in criminal activities.
+Clifford Geertz (1980 cited in McGowen 1987:653) believes that punishment and treatment to the human body represents an implanted image of pain and guilt which converts into a message sent to society as a tool of deterrence that makes people aware of the consequences if they decide to carry out any crime, teaching them to think before they act.
 It can be argued that pain associates with the physical body represents vengeance among the audiences who believe in retribution.

 Metaphors towards the physical body as the use of execution had been expressed by various writers.
 This include, J.M Beattie (1986 cited in McGowen 1987: 656) compared society to the physical body and argued that society was seen as a social human being ravaged by crime and the only way to treat society and restore its health was to remove the diseased region from the body.
 To clarify, society has been infected by crime and punishment was seen as a cure which could result in a death sentence.
 George Osbourne (1733 cited in McGowen 1987: 661 -2), another philosophical writer sees that society was an unstable body where it body part can be easily infected by disease and it has the potential to spread to other parts of the body hence, it would be too difficult to be treat.

-Samuel Rossell (1742 cited in McGowen 1987: 661) who displays another metaphor to the physical body which involves amputating the infected region in order to prevent the disease from spreading by explaining criminals are poisonous and must be amputated from society even if it involves execution.
+Samuel Rossell (1742 cited in McGowen 1987: 661) who displays another metaphor to the physical body which involves amputating the infected region in order to prevent the disease from spreading by explaining criminals are poisonous and gangrenous and must be amputated from society even if it involves execution.
 It has been argued (Emsley 2005) that the public gallery displayed a remorseless attitude towards the offender being executed.
 To them, public execution was seen as theatrical scene where they had the opportunity to watch justice being done and the physical body resembles an image of a sentence being carried out rather than a body of concern (MacRae 1975 cited in McGowen 1987: 654).

 Enlightenment theorists like Cesare Beccaria and the Quaker reformers loathed the idea of punishment which involves the execution of a human being and abuse of the physical body because as it was barbaric and brutal although he seems to agree with Jeremy Bentham’s utilitarianism on maximizing pain and minimizing pleasure.
-It was suggested (Emsley 2005: 267) that punishment should provide aims which of course, to punish offenders and deter others from offending and punishment should fit the crime.
+It was suggested (Emsley 2005: 267) that punishment should provide the aims which of course, to punish offenders and deter others from offending and punishment should fit the crime.
 He suggested another a less harsh and barbaric alternative was to deprive offenders off their freedom although he showed ambivalence towards imprisonment (Rothman 1971 and Foucault 1978 cited in Garman 1983: 188).
 In 1770, Sir William Meredith, the Rockingamite M.P. for Liverpool (Gentleman’s Magazine 1771 cited in Emsley 2005: 267) recommended the House of Commons to arrange an inquiry into the criminal law.
 He quoted a speech which covered Beccaria’s ideas on punishment and said that a man who embezzled a handkerchief worth 13 pence should be punished the same way if he murdered a whole family of benefactors.
 However he argued that it would amplify the situation by making the thief worse and dangerous.